-Misdemeanor charges carry less severe drunken driving penalties than felonies, but can still have serious consequences.
-Also, remember that a third conviction is upgraded to a felony, so it is important to avoid any convictions if possible.
+Misdemeanor charges carry less severe drunk driving penalties than felonies, but can still have serious consequences.
+Furthermore, a third conviction in a ten year period is upgraded to a felony, so it is important to avoid any additional convictions.

-Sentences for these lesser criminal offenses also vary if the conviction is for a first or second offense.
-Sentences always contain some confinement.
+The sentence for a less severe criminal offense may vary if the conviction is for a first or second offense.
+Any sentence you may receive will always contain some type of confinement.
 For the minimum sentence, this could be as little as 48 hours in jail for a first offense or 10 days in jail for a second offense.
 These minimum penalties could be replaced by equivalent home confinement or community service.
 Maximum jail sentences for a first or second offense could be up to six months in jail.

 - First offense license suspension ― License suspension from 120 days to two years

 - Second offense license suspension ― License suspension up to two years